Despite senior day, Allen, Frey and Holmes still have work to do

 While some of his teammates reminded him that there is still more to play for in 2017, Holmes couldn’t hold back the emotions of playing in his final game at Spartan Stadium.

-Overcome by emotions, the Michigan native shed a few tears once it all set in after the game that Saturday would be his final home game in the green and white.
+Succumbed by emotions, the Michigan native shed a few tears once it all set in after the game that Saturday would be his final home game in the green and white.

 “They weren’t tears that the season’s over, it’s tears that this is the last battle here,” he said after the game.
 “We’re off to Rutgers and to a bowl game.
 I’m not stepping into Spartan Stadium anymore, so that’s where that came from.”